 encourage you to leave one ear open in the case that a runner wishes to pass or

 9. Runners must follow the marked course at all times.
 If you get off course by mistake, find

 your way back to the main trail and keep moving…it is difficult to get off course, quite

 10. In the event of adverse weather, please take shelter immediately – participants must

 follow all directions from race personnel in severe weather conditions.

 11. All finishers will receive an award.
-The top three male and female finishers in each
+The top male and female finishers in each

 distance will receive awards (the overall male and female winners are not eligible for age